Lawliet1701/mcp-sitecore-server/src/tools/powershell/readme.md

 - `security-unprotect-item-by-id`: Unprotect an item by ID
 - `security-unprotect-item-by-path`: Unprotect an item by path

+## Logging Tools

+### Composite Logging Tools

+- `logging-get-logs`: Retrieves Sitecore logs from the log directory with options for filtering by log name, level, date, and number of lines

 ## Indexing Tools

 ### Simple Indexing Tools